 As was the case for many of SERV's customers, the federal government's recommendation that employees work from home wherever possible also presented SERV's IT with particular challenges in the spring.
+These were

-These were resolved with flying colours, which meant that SERV's advisers enjoyed full IT support and were available at all times for Swiss exporters.
+SERV presents itself in an open and dynamic manner as an attractive employer on the labour market. resolved with flying colours, which meant that SERV's advisers enjoyed full IT support and were available at all times for Swiss exporters.
 As regards staffing, there was a change in IT management and two vacancies were successfully filled.